 Sexual abuse medical aspects eg: can tampons tear the hymen and what is an intact hymen?
 These are evidence-based reviews of the literature.

 False allegations of sexual abuse.
+In have worked for both prosecution and defence.
 My work for the defence as a forensic physician has led to me being accused of being an ‘apologist for paedophiles’ and supporting rapists.
 This is of course not true.
 I have always acknowledged that sexual assault occurs and have never condoned it.
 I have no desire for guilty people to escape punishment.

 Children may get gonorrhoea non-sexually.
 I believed all gonorrhoea in children was caused by sexual abuse until I found evidence that it may also be transmitted in other ways.